devrim-oguz/dart_pcsc_wrapper/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Whether it's testing on macOS, adding Windows support, or fixing bugs, please feel free to submit a Pull Request.

-## Disclaimer

-This library is provided "as-is" with no guarantee of compatibility or support.
-Users should thoroughly test in their specific environments.